 The chart above displays the DXY from 2016 to 2020.
 For my initial analysis, I used a five-year timeframe.
 On the right, it goes from 90 at the bottom, up to 102.5.

 In 2016-2015, DXY was right about 100, then went down a little bit, and in 2017 it reached 102.5.

 In 2018 it crashed to around 90, slightly increased, and then remained flat until the Covid-19 crisis, where it rose quite high between 110-120, perhaps even 140.
 We would have needed a Plaza Accord 2.0.

-DXY crashed down once more after a quick spike due to all the stimulus, quantitative easing, repo market infinity, and everything else that the Fed has done.
+DXY crashed down again after a quick spike due to all the stimulus, quantitative easing, repo market infinity, and everything else the Fed has done.
 However, I think it's essentially about the Fed monetizing government debt and the new issuance of treasuries.

 As of December 2020, DXY dropped below 90, to 89.
 With everybody saying that the dollar has collapsed, I put it in perspective.
 It's only gone down about 10% in the last five years.

 Would you call that a collapse?